Vocoder: History

-There are also some artists who have made vocoders an essential part of their music, overall or during an extended phase.
+Vocoder effects have been used by musicians in both electronic music and as a special effect, along with more traditional instruments.
+In 1969, Sly and the Family Stone used it in "Sex Machine", a song on the album Stand!.
+Other artists who have made vocoders an essential part of their music, overall or during an extended phase.
 Examples include the German synthpop group Kraftwerk, the Japanese new wave group Polysics, Stevie Wonder ("Send One Your Love", "A Seed's a Star") and jazz/fusion keyboardist Herbie Hancock during his late 1970s period.
 In 1982 Neil Young used a Sennheiser Vocoder VSM201 on six of the nine tracks on Trans.
 The chorus and bridge of Michael Jackson's "P.Y.T.
 (Pretty Young Thing)". features a vocoder ("Pretty young thing/You make me sing"), courtesy of session musician Michael Boddicker.

-Coldplay have used a vocoder in some of their songs.
-For example, in "Major Minus" and "Hurts Like Heaven", both from the album Mylo Xyloto (2011), Chris Martin's vocals are mostly vocoder-processed.
-"Midnight", from Ghost Stories (2014), also features Martin singing through a vocoder.
-The hidden track "X Marks the Spot" from A Head Full of Dreams was also recorded through a vocoder.

-Noisecore band Atari Teenage Riot have used vocoders in variety of their songs and live performances such as Live at the Brixton Academy (2002) alongside other digital audio technology both old and new.

-The Red Hot Chili Peppers song "By the Way" uses a vocoder effect on Anthony Kiedis' vocals.

 Among the most consistent users of the vocoder in emulating the human voice are Daft Punk, who have used this instrument from their first album Homework (1997) to their latest work Random Access Memories (2013) and consider the convergence of technological and human voice "the identity of their musical project".
 For instance, the lyrics of "Around the World" (1997) are integrally vocoder-processed, "Get Lucky" (2013) features a mix of natural and processed human voices, and "Instant Crush" (2013) features Julian Casablancas singing into a vocoder.

-Producer Zedd, American country singer Maren Morris and American musical duo Grey made a song titled "The Middle" which featured a vocoder and reached the top ten of the charts in 2018.

 Voice effects in other arts

 Robot voices became a recurring element in popular music during the 20th century.
-Apart from vocoders, several other methods of producing variations on this effect include: the Sonovox, Talk box, and Auto-Tune, linear prediction vocoders, speech synthesis, ring modulation and comb filter.
+Apart from vocoders, several other methods of producing variations on this effect include: the Sonovox, Talk box, Auto-Tune, linear prediction vocoders, speech synthesis, ring modulation and comb filter.

 Vocoders are used in television production, filmmaking and games, usually for robots or talking computers.
 The robot voices of the Cylons in Battlestar Galactica were created with an EMS Vocoder 2000.
 The 1980 version of the Doctor Who theme, as arranged and recorded by Peter Howell, has a section of the main melody generated by a Roland SVC-350 vocoder.
 A similar Roland VP-330 vocoder was used to create the voice of Soundwave, a character from the Transformers series.